ultralytics/ultralytics/docs/en/guides/deepstream-nvidia-jetson.md

     python3 utils/export_yoloV8.py -w yolov8s.pt
     ```

-    !!!
-Note "Pass the below arguments to the above command"
+    !!! note "Pass the below arguments to the above command"

         For DeepStream 6.0.1, use opset 12 or lower.
 The default opset is 16.